house3119/list_companion/README.md

 Hello and welcome!
 This is my final project for CS50 Web - List Companion.
 List Companion is a web app used to create, share and manipulate checklists with other users.

 ## Design
 List Companion is built using Django on the back-end and Javascript on the front-end.
 The application is mobile-responsive as I planned it from the start to be used mostly with mobile devices.
-The app is very usable on desktops as well.
+However, the app is very usable on desktops as well.
 List Companion functions primarily as a single-page app using Javascript to fetch and update the page contents.

 ## Distinctiveness and Complexity
 _Is my project discting from the other projects in the course?_